kieran-mackle/pysagas/README.md

 <!-- start getting started -->

 ### Prerequisites

+#### GDTK
-This code depends on the [Eilmer](https://github.com/gdtk-uq/gdtk) python package.
-Note that a full Eilmer install is not required.
-Instead, do a [sparse checkout](https://stackoverflow.com/questions/600079/how-do-i-clone-a-subdirectory-only-of-a-git-repository) of the relevant files, using the commands below.
+*PySAGAS* depends on the [GDTK](https://github.com/gdtk-uq/gdtk) python package for ideal gas dynamics.
+Note that a full install is not required.
+Instead, do a
+[sparse checkout](https://stackoverflow.com/questions/600079/how-do-i-clone-a-subdirectory-only-of-a-git-repository)
+of the relevant files, using the commands below.